ProSuite package

 Please refer to the samples for more details.

 • specification – The quality specification containing the conditions to be verified.
-It can be either a prosuite.quality.Specification directly defined in python code or a prosuite.quality.XmlSpecification from an XML file, for example created by the XML export in the ProSuite Data Dictionary Editor.
+It can be a prosuite.quality.Specification directly defined in python code, a prosuite.quality.DdxSpecification defined in the data dictionary or a prosuite.quality.XmlSpecification from an XML file, for example created by the XML export in the ProSuite Data Dictionary Editor.

 • perimeter – The perimeter that defines the polygon or extent of the verification.
 Default: None -> Full extent of the verified datasets.